-½cup(1 stick) unsalted buttersoftened to room temperature
+½cup(113g) unsalted buttersoftened to room temperature

-¼cupfirmly packed light brown sugar
+¼cup(50g) firmly packed brown sugar

 In a medium size bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, brown sugar, and the granulated sugar on medium speed until light and fluffy (approximately 3 minutes).
+In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, granulated sugar, and brown sugar on medium speed until light and fluffy (approximately 3 minutes).

 Turn the speed down to low and slowly add the flour mixture until dough forms.
 Remove bowl from the mixer and fold in chopped Rolos with a spatula until evenly dispersed.
 Cover the bowl with plastic wrap and chill in the refrigerator at least 45 minutes or up to 2 days.

 When you are ready to bake the cookies, preheat oven to 350ºF (177ºC).
 Line a baking sheet with parchment paper or a silicone baking mat.
 Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll chilled dough into tall balls with your hands (see photo in above text for reference), and place on baking sheet.
 Allow room for spreading.
 I bake 8 cookies per baking sheet.
 Chill cookie dough while not in use.